How to Fight Fluid Retention

 How to avoid fluid retention

-Tips to treat and prevent fluid retention
+Tips to help you prevent and fight fluid retention

 - Green tea is an excellent diuretic and antioxidant.

-- Artichokes can be used in teas to reduce weight, thanks to their diuretic properties.
+- Artichokes due to their diuretic properties.

 - Dandelion is one of the most powerful plants for removing excess water from the body.